Opposition to immigration: Causes of anti-immigration views

+People tend to think there are more immigrants in their country than there really are.

 A 2017 study comprised 18,000 interviews across eleven countries: Australia, Canada, Denmark, France, Japan, Korea, Norway, Spain, Switzerland, United Kingdom and the United States.
 The study found that "higher-skilled immigrants are preferred to their lower-skilled counterparts at all levels of native socio-economic status (SES).
 There is little support for the Labor Market Competition hypothesis, since respondents are not more opposed to immigrants in their own SES stratum.
 While skin tone itself has little effect in any country, immigrants from Muslim-majority countries do elicit significantly lower levels of support, and racial animus remains a powerful force."

 A paper published in 2018 found that an influx of high-skilled immigration was associated with declines in nationalist voting, but that an influx in low-skilled immigration was associated with increases in nationalist voting in elections during the 2007–2016 period.
 Perceptions that immigrants are low skilled also caused increased opposition (though high-skilled immigrants are more likely to be welcomed).
 A 2019 paper from Tel Aviv University identified economic competition, cultural competition, racial attitudes, and fear of crime as some of the most significant factors in opposition to immigration.

+Americans and Europeans tend to overestimate the share of immigrants in their countries.
+Relative overestimation tends to be greater in countries where the actual foreign-born share is low.
+Cross-national differences in attitudes toward immigration are only weakly related to the actual size, composition, or recent growth of the foreign-born population.

 While much research has been conducted to determine what causes opposition to immigration, little research has been done to determine the causes behind support for immigration.

 Country of origin

 A study of Europe found that immigrants themselves tend to hold more favorable views of immigration.
 The same study found no evidence that the native-born children of immigrants hold more favorable views of immigration.
 A 2017 study found that immigrants who stay in the country longer hold more negative views of immigration than those who have only been there for a brief period, possibly due to assimilating into native society and adopting its views.
-However, a 2025 study shows that former migrants' remain more supportive of immigration than locals even after 40 years spent in the host society, which the authors attribute to the process of cosmopolitanization, triggered by the migration experience.
+However, a 2025 study shows that former migrants remain more supportive of immigration than locals even after 40 years spent in the host society, which the authors attribute to the process of cosmopolitanization, triggered by the migration experience.